NickCore18/CSEL302/README.md

 * [Conclusion](#conclusion)
 ___
 ## **Introduction to AI and Intelligent Agents**
--AI refers to the intelligence demonstrated by machines, as opposed to the natural intelligence possessed by humans and animals.
+- AI refers to the intelligence demonstrated by machines, as opposed to the natural intelligence possessed by humans and animals.

--It encompasses a wide range of techniques and technologies that enable machines to perceive, learn, reason, solve problems, and act autonomously.
+- It encompasses a wide range of techniques and technologies that enable machines to perceive, learn, reason, solve problems, and act autonomously.
 ___
 ## **Data Analysis and Visualization**
 ### Data Processing